Faced with possible news fee payments, Google removes links to California news sites for some users - ExBulletin

 The state Legislature passed the bill last year with bipartisan support, despite fierce opposition and lobbying from big tech companies.
 To become law, the bill must be passed by the California Senate later this year.

-Supporters say the bill would help level the playing field between news publishers and big digital platforms, giving local news organizations, which rely heavily on Google's search engine to distribute content in the digital age, a lifesaver.
-He said he would provide a line.
+Supporters say the bill would help level the playing field between news publishers and big digital platforms, and help local news outlets that rely heavily on Google's search engine to distribute content in the digital age.
+He said it would provide a lifeline to institutions.
 Google's search engine is the center of a digital advertising empire that generates more than $200 billion a year, but news publishers have seen their advertising revenues plummet in recent decades.

 But opponents, including Google, Meta and some independent newsrooms, say the bill would primarily benefit out-of-state newspaper chains and hedge funds and further decimate local news organizations. claims.
-Richard Gingras, Google's vice president for news, also told the state Legislature during a hearing last December that Google already does a lot to support local journalism, and that by 2023, the tech giant will be in nearly 1,000 local He pointed out that the publication received financial grants and training. program.
+Richard Gingras, Google's vice president for news, also told state lawmakers at a hearing last December that Google already does a lot to support local journalism and plans to join the tech giant in 2023.
+He said he pointed to financial grants and training for nearly 1,000 local publications. program.

 Gingras said Google's search engine should be considered the biggest newsstand on the planet, helping connect users to news websites more than 24 billion times a month.
 Google's search engine holds an estimated 90% share of the market.

-He said this traffic helps publishers make money by displaying ads and attracting new subscribers, adding that for news websites, each click on a link from Google generates 5.
-It is estimated to be worth between cents and seven cents, it added.
+This traffic helps publishers make money by showing ads and attracting new subscribers, he said, adding that for news websites, each click on a link from Google It is estimated to be worth between 5 cents and 7 cents, it added.

 Google's decision to temporarily remove links to news websites is not a new tactic used by tech giants to push back on unwanted legislation.
 When Canada and Australia passed similar laws promoting journalism, Meta, which owns Facebook and Instagram, responded by blocking content from Canadian publishers on its sites in Canada.
 The company made similar threats to the U.S. Congress and California lawmakers last year.
 Google had threatened to do the same in Canada.
 But in November, Google agreed to pay C$100 million (US$74 million) to the news industry.